kzish/Globelisebackend/user-management-microservice/API.md

 # API

-**Warning:** This document no longer reflects the current API.
-This document will be updated once all features have been implemented.

 **Note:** The API is still a work in progress.
 Feel free to make suggestions.

 Replace `<domain>` with the address that the server listens on.
-Currently, it listens on `localhost:3000`.

 `<role>` can be one of the following values:
 ```